 - Per Directive #3 – people can prove they are fully immunized by showing the physical or email receipt provided to them at the time of vaccination.
 Vaccination receipts can also be downloaded or printed through the provincial portal.
 Our Screeners are happy to assist with this; however, you must provide your health card information to access the system.

 - If a caregiver or general visitor does not want to show proof of immunization status per Directive #3 - they must follow the testing requirements of someone who is not fully immunized.

 - To clarify regarding questions around the maintenance of information we collect: Per Ministry Directive #3: “Homes must maintain visitor logs of all visits to the home.
-The visitor log must include, at minimum, the name and contact information of the visitor, time and date of the visit, and the purpose of the visit (e.g. name of resident visited).
-These records must be kept for a period of at least 30 days and be readily available to the local public health unit for contact tracing purposes upon request.”
+The visitor log must include, at minimum, the name and contact information of the visitor, the time and date of the visit, and the purpose of the visit (e.g. name of resident visited).
+These records must be kept for at least 30 days and be readily available to the local public health unit for contact tracing purposes upon request.”

 - Fully vaccinated individuals are no longer required to wear a shield.

 - Non-vaccinated or partially vaccinated individuals must wear an orange badge and wear a mask and shield at all times.
 Once an individual is fully vaccinated and you show proof, the screener will exchange your orange badge for green.

 - Currently, screening hours and Clinic hours are from 5:30 am – 7:30 pm.
 Residents returning home after 7:30 pm are to enter at the ramp entrance at 168 Metcalfe Street and connect with nursing staff to screen in.

 Proof of vaccination will need to be shown; screening and a Rapid Antigen Test will need to be performed before the outing for the person picking up the resident.